glynnforrest/Crutches/docs/named_bitmask.md

 Check if the NamedBitmask contains a given flag.

-Check more than one flag at a time by separating individual flags with |.
-For example, supplying 4 | 1 will check for both 4 and 1, and will pass only if both 4 and 1 are present.
+Check more than one flag at a time by passing flags as an array.

     $mask = new NamedBitmask(array('ADMIN', 'USER'), 1);
     $mask->hasFlag('ADMIN');